haopinn/arxiv-data-pipeline/docs/project_overview.md

 ## 📘 Project Overview & Technical Documentation

-This document provides a comprehensive overview of the system’s design decisions, challenges encountered, and proposed monitoring strategies for the metadata processing pipeline for arXiv and CrossRef.
+This document provides a comprehensive overview of the system’s design decisions, challenges encountered, and proposed monitoring strategies for the metadata processing pipeline for **arXiv** and **CrossRef**.

 ---